zachary-chiodini/Decision-Tree-Learning-Classification/README.md

 <p align="justify">
     The module "decision_tree.py" uses the algorithm described in pseudocode below.
     This is a naive C4.5 algorithm.
+    I decided to use a nested hash map as the tree structure, in which the leaf nodes are keys pointing to NULL values.
+    I tried to make the pseudocode as explicit as possible to avoid any confusion.
+    However, because the algorithm is recursive and creates a nested structure, it is inherently a little complex and further simplification may lead to unwanted ambiguity.
 </p>

 <hr>